rakeshcusat/kafka-workshop/README.md

   ```
   /home/vagrant/workspace/kafka_2.10-0.8.2.1/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test
   ```
-  once this command is executed, you can type on the console and hit enter to send the text.
+  once this command is executed, you can type on the console and hit enter to send text.
 7. Start kafka consumer.

   ```